-- You are snowboarding to enjoy.
-Try not to execute professional snowboarding styles to avoid injury.
+- Do not execute professional snowboarding styles to avoid injury.

 - Your snowboard’s length must be equal to your nose or your chin.
-Also, check the width of the snowboard to see if your feet will stick out or not from the board.
+Check the width of the snowboard to see if your feet will stick out or not from the board.

-- If you are a beginner, try buying slightly used snowboards to save money.
+- Beginners should consider purchasing slightly used snowboards to save money.

 - For the basics, try running and then sliding across a very smooth floor.
-This will determine which will be your lead foot- the one that sticks out in front of you will be your lead foot while snowboarding.
+It will help determine your lead food – the one that sticks out in front of you will be your lead foot while snowboarding.

 - To start snowboarding, get on your snowboard and put on your snowboard leash.

-- Next, go to the ski lift.
+- Go to the ski lift.
 To slide forward, push off the snow using your back foot.

-- In addition, keep your back straight and lean slightly forward.
+- Keep your back straight and lean slightly forward.
 Control your legs as this is the key to snowboarding.

-- As mentioned earlier, your legs are the key.
-Make your knees slightly bent to easily control the flow.
+- Make your knees slightly bent to control the flow.